tomkeuper/Documentation/docs/BedWars2023/configuration/language-configuration.md

 title: Language Configuration
 sidebar_position: 3.99
 ---
+## Scoreboard Configuration
 ### Creating custom scoreboards
 You can create custom scoreboards per [Arena Groups](../setup/arena-groups).
 So, let's suppose you have an arena group called `4v4v4v4`, then you can create a custom scoreboard for the arenas using this arena group.
 You can edit the scoreboard for each arena state (waiting, starting, playing).
 So let's suppose you want to have a custom playing scoreboard.
-Just go in the language file, under the `scoreboard` section and add yur arena group name and under it, the arena status name:
+Just go in the language file, under the `scoreboard` section and add your arena group name and under it, the arena status name:
 ```yaml
 scoreboard:
   4v4v4v4: